samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "Music Concert", date = "2023-07-15", location = "Phoenix Mall", is_free = False

 **Behavior:**
-- Create: name
+- Create: Create a new event in the database
-- Read: print(location)
+- Read: Retrieve information like genre, date
-- Update: is_free
+- Update: Update price depending on the time
-- Delete: name (no longer exists)
+- Delete: Remove events that no longer exists
 ### 6. Product:

 **State:**